l7unx/oracle-perfume-store-database/README.md

 # 🌸 Perfume Store Database

-A database project for managing a perfume store using **Oracle Database** and **SQL/PLSQL**.
+A database project for managing a perfume store using **Oracle Database**, **SQL**, and **PL/SQL**.

-## 📌 Project Overview
+## 📖 Project Overview

 This project demonstrates the design and implementation of a relational database for a perfume store.
-It includes database tables, relationships, sample data, SQL queries, and PL/SQL objects such as stored functions, procedures, and triggers.
+It includes database design, relationships, sample data, SQL queries, and PL/SQL objects such as stored functions, procedures, and triggers.

 ---